Speak to a specialist solicitor at our law firm in North Yorkshire.

 Separating is not as simple as visiting your local solicitor, issuing divorce proceedings and severing all ties.
 Whether you are married or not, having children with another person is for life and it is very difficult to cut all ties with that person.
 Whilst a child is under the age of 18, decisions will need to be made in regards to the child’s upbringing.
 In addition to this, arrangements will have to be discussed regarding contact during birthdays, Christmas and school holidays.
 A parent gaining sole legal ‘custody’ of a child is something of the past.
 With support from the courts regarding fathers’ rights this means that it is not so easy to achieve a ‘clean break’ from your former partner.

-As both a solicitor and a mediator, I regularly remind clients that when children are involved, whether they like it or not, their paths will continue to cross with their former spouse, even when the child is over 18 years old for example birthdays, graduations, weddings etc. Given that once upon a time the parties loved each other and could talk civilly to one another, there is no reason why this cannot still be the case if managed correctly, without having battles through solicitors and in an attempt to reach agreements in an open and friendly atmosphere.
+As both a solicitor, I regularly remind clients that when children are involved, whether they like it or not, their paths will continue to cross with their former spouse, even when the child is over 18 years old for example birthdays, graduations, weddings etc. Given that once upon a time the parties loved each other and could talk civilly to one another, there is no reason why this cannot still be the case if managed correctly, without having battles through solicitors and in an attempt to reach agreements in an open and friendly atmosphere.
 I believe that Mediation is best placed for these discussions.
 The meetings will be conducted in a controlled environment with the mediator present, allowing each party to talk and more importantly listen to one another.
 The mediator will intervene where appropriate and explore different options for both parents to communicate and work together for their children.